jsondevers/overflown/writing/beauty-of-two/README.md

 The structure of this writing will be written as a proof for my claim for why the number $2$ is the most beautiful number, but this is not a formal proof.
 I am simply writing this in a proof like structure as a way to ironically prove my claim.

-$Corollary:$ I've worn the number $2$ on my jersey for Lacrosse since I was freshman year of high school.
+$Corollary:$ I've worn the number $2$ as my jersey number for Lacrosse since I was freshman in high school.

 $Proof:$  [My Hudl Account from HS](https://www.hudl.com/profile/8521344/Jason-Devers) $\square$